 Human medicine advances animal medicine.

 Animals and humans are often afflicted by the same infectious and congenital diseases.
 Almost all of our pets die from diseases which are well known to us – the most common cause of sudden death in cats is heart disease, the same disease that kills the most women in the US every year.
-Medicines developed via animal testing for human use often end up benefitting the very animal populations upon which they were first tested (for example, monkeys, Ebola’s first victims, could benefit from a developmental Ebola vaccination).
+Medicines developed via animal testing for human use often end up benefitting the very animal populations upon which they were first tested.
+(For example, monkeys, Ebola’s first victims, could benefit from a developmental Ebola vaccination).
 The reflexive nature of advances and human sciences is expressed in the One Health Initiative, whose central premise connects human health to the health of animals as well as the environment.
-As such, animal testing is not merely subjugation of animal life to human life, but a necessary step in preserving earth’s biology writ large.
+As such, animal testing is not merely subjugation of animal life to human life, but a necessary step in preserving Earth’s biology writ large.

 Lab animals lead fine lives.

 Lab animals are cared for by dedicated veterinarians who are committed to ensuring test animals have a high quality of life.
 Attending Veterinarian at University of Oklahoma Health Sciences Center, Wendy Williams, explains that by law, labs provide animals much more than their basic needs: “Animals must be free of pain or distress—which means they must receive pain medication, enrichment devices, social group housing, and other provisions to ensure they maintain health and welfare.”
 In a nutshell, animal research labs are legally and ethically obligated to provide their test subjects with conditions that will allow them to live out their lives as any other member of the species would.
-Williams also points out that given the abundance of nutritious food, safe environment, and rigorous monitoring, lab animals also lead longer, healthier lives than most animals in the wild and even pets.
+Williams also points out that given the abundance of nutritious food, the safe environment, and rigorous monitoring, lab animals also lead longer, healthier lives than most animals in the wild and even pets.